StardustStartup/FinLit/README.md

-# HackED
+# FinLit

-Hackathon project for HackED at Boston University.
-Developing a preventative care web application to maximize
+Hackathon project for HackHarvard 2019.
+Developed a web application to help banks maximize impact of financial literacy workshops based on location, and display avialable workshops in a user's area.

+- Best Financial Hack (Sponsored by Capital One)
+- Best Connecting the Dots Overall Theme Hack (Sponsored by Harvard)
+- Best Use of Google Cloud Platform 3rd Place (Sponsored by Google Cloud)

 ## Build Setup for Front End